yiqi-liu/yiqi-liu.github.io/_pages/other.md

 ---

 Aside from economics, I'm also into art.
 I minored in studio art back in college, and was interested in music and visual arts from the Romantic era to the early 20th century.
-Sadly, I barely had time to paint nor practice piano after I started grad school :dizzy_face: But here are some paintings I did during undergrad.
+Sadly, I barely had time to paint nor practice piano after I started grad school, but here are some paintings I did during undergrad.

 {% include gallery id="gallery" caption="" %}